unipi-itc/IoX/README.md

     http://localhost:8080/hw/chat?msg=As+many+as+you+want
     http://localhost:8080/hw/bye

-try to access helo URL while chatting, it will be ignored.
+Try to access helo URL while chatting, it will be ignored.

-Hope you like it and will to contribute!
+We hope you like it and will to contribute!